How to Integrate Synaptica with the Squirro Classifier#

 base_url

-Description: The API endpoint for your Synaptica Graphite API v2
+Description: The API endpoint for your Synaptica Graphite API v2.

 Format: